About Cost of Place

 Tier follows household size 1–4; sizes 5–6 use the 4-person column.
 The basket covers food, clothing, and household supplies in line with the goods price index, not sales tax on top.

-Clicking a county opens a monthly breakdown and county profile.
+Clicking the map opens a monthly breakdown for that city or county.
 Those totals use the rules below, not always the same as the Total Cost tab fill.

 What we leave out on purpose